EdJoPaTo/website-stalker-example/com/hetzner/storage-object-storage.md

 * **What is the pricing structure for Object Storage?**

-  We charge a base price of €4.99 per month (excluding VAT) for using Object Storage.
+  We charge a base price of €4.99 per month for using Object Storage.
 This base price includes 1 TB of storage (up to 744 TB-hours) and 1 TB of egress traffic.
 Storage and traffic that exceed the included quota are charged on a pay-as-you-go basis.

 * **What does “pay-as-you-go” mean in this billing model?**